dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

 For example,

-> oidc:9889-1231-2999-12312       username:kermit
+> oidc:9889-1231-2999-12312@GOOGLE    username:kermit
+>
 > email:kermit.the.frog@email.com     username:thefrog

-In this example, it is assumed there is an additional mapping from username to uid, gid etc in files like storage-autzdb.
+In this example, the first line matches users with `sub` claim `9889-1231-2999-12312` from the OAuth2 Provider `GOOGLE` and adds the username `kermit`.
+The second example matches the email address `kermit.the.frog@email.com` and adds the username `thefrog`.
+In both cases, it is assumed there is an additional mapping from username to uid, gid etc in files like storage-autzdb.

 This mapping as shown above can be stored in a gplazma multi-map configuration file.
 The location of the multimap configuration file can be specified with another gplazma property **gplazma.multimap.file**.
 By default it is configured to be located in /etc/dcache/multi-mapfile.